 If the steady diet of Jingle Bells, and Rudolph the Red-Nose Reindeer is giving you the blues, maybe you should check out some of these Christmas blues songs.

 Clapton's rendition of the song is from a fundraising benefit concert for the Special Olympics.
 The concert took place at the White House, and it was filmed for television.
-The music has been released on a CD "A Very Special Christmas Live from Washington D.C.”
-Proceeds benefit the Special Olympics.
+The music has been released on a CD, "A Very Special Christmas Live from Washington D.C."

-Canned Heat, is a rock band, noteworthy for its interpretations of blues material.
+Canned Heat is a rock band noteworthy for its interpretations of blues material.
 Formed in 1965, the band has always promoted blues music and its original artists.
 The band was founded by Alan Wilson and Bob Hite.
-They got the name from Tommy Johnson's 1928 song "Canned Heat Blues," It was song about an alcoholic who had turned to drinking Sterno, generically called "canned heat".
+They got the name for the band from Tommy Johnson's 1928 song "Canned Heat Blues."
+It was a song about an alcoholic who had started drinking Sterno, generically called "canned heat."

 Russell’s often overlooked 1972 “Slippin’ Into Christmas” featured his usual band, plus Freddie King.
 This is a wonderful bluesy arrangement, but it never became a holiday hit.